-If signs are pointing to prostate cancer, more tests will be done.
-Here are some of the tests you may need:
+If signs are pointing to prostate cancer, tests will be done.
+Most men will not need all of them, but here are some of the tests you may need:

-PSA blood test: PSA is a substance in the blood that’s made by the prostate gland.
+PSA blood test: PSA is a protein that’s made by the prostate gland and can be found in the blood.
 Prostate cancer can make PSA levels go up.
 Blood tests will be done to see what your PSA level is and how it changes over time.

 Transrectal ultrasound (TRUS): For this test, a small wand is put into your rectum.
 It gives off sound waves and picks up the echoes as they bounce off the prostate gland.
 The echoes are made into a picture on a computer screen.

-Prostate biopsy: For a biopsy (by-op-see), the doctor takes out a small piece of tissue where the cancer seems to be.
-This tissue is checked for cancer cells.
-A core needle biopsy is often used to find prostate cancer.
+Prostate biopsy: For a prostate biopsy, the doctor uses a long, hollow needle to take out small pieces of the prostate where the cancer might be.
+This is often done while using TRUS or MRI (or a fusion of the two) to look at the prostate.
+The prostate pieces are then checked for cancer cells.
 Ask the doctor what kind of biopsy you need and how it’s done.

 CT scan: This is sometimes called a “CAT scan.”
-It’s a kind of x-ray that takes many pictures of the body.
+It’ uses x-rays to make detailed pictures of the body.
 A CT scan can show whether the cancer has spread outside the prostate.
-CT scans can also be used to guide the needle during a biopsy.

 If you have prostate cancer, the doctor will want to find out how far it has spread.
-This is called staging.
+This is called the stage of the cancer.
 You may have heard other people say that their cancer was “stage 1” or “stage 2.”
-Your doctor will want to find out the stage of your cancer to help decide what type of treatment is best for you.
+Your doctor will want to find out the stage of your cancer to help decide what types of treatment might be best for you.

 Your cancer can be stage 1, 2, 3, or 4.
 The lower the number, the less the cancer has spread.
 A higher number, like stage 4, means a more serious cancer that has spread outside the prostate.

 There are many ways to treat prostate cancer.
-The main kinds of treatment are watchful waiting, surgery, radiation, hormone therapy, and chemo.
+The main kinds of treatment are observation, active surveillance, surgery, radiation, hormone therapy, and chemo.
 Sometimes more than one kind of treatment is used.

 The treatment that’s best for you will depend on:

-Because prostate cancer often grows very slowly, some men may never need treatment at all.
-The doctor may plan to keep track of the cancer without doing treatment.
-This is called watchful waiting.
+Because prostate cancer often grows very slowly, some men, especially those who are older and with other health problems, may never need treatment at all.
+The doctor may plan to keep track of the cancer without treating it.
+This is called observation.
 It might be done if the cancer is small, is not causing any problems, and seems to be growing very slowly.

 There are many types of surgery for prostate cancer.
 Some are done to try to cure the cancer; others are done to control the cancer or make symptoms better.
 Talk to the doctor about the kind of surgery planned and what you can expect.